CSC_51052 (formerly INF552) - Individual/Group Projects

 1. Project Milestones

-Based on the individual/group project, I evaluate the theoretical knowledge and visualization design skills that you will have acquired during the course.
 Projects start early during P1 (right after the first session), with the following milestones:

 2. Choosing Dataset(s)

 Milestone 1 comes early (mid october) to ensure that the dataset or collections datasets you choose for your project feature sufficient richness to enable you to create meaningful visualizations.
 One important thing to consider is that the number and variety of dimensions matters more than the number of rows/items in the dataset.
 The data having a variety of attributes -- mixing nominal, ordered, quantitative, geospatial, temporal data -- will provide more opportunities to design interesting visualizations than, say, a table with millions of rows but only three or four homogeneous quantitative data columns.
 Those can be challenging to visualize as well, but you will likely have less opportunities to demonstrate the skills you have acquired during this course.
-Datasets structured as graphs or trees can also yield good opportunities.
+Datasets structured as graphs or trees also yield great opportunities.
 Datasets featuring uncertainty in the data as well (we cover the visualization of uncertainty in Session 4).

 3. Expectations and Evaluation Criteria